b-gonzalez/Fluent-VBA/README.md

 # Final notes

 I consider this API to be finished.
 I'm very happy with the API's internal and external design.
-There's only one small minor final change I'm currently considering making.
-And like the other recent changes, they're all related to the internal design.
+While other features may be implemented in the future I think it's unlikely.
 Unless a large bug is discovered or a very good feature is requested, I don't anticipate other future updates to this project.